port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 ## Update the schedule settings

-After running the exporter successfully for the first time, you probably want to alter the schedule related properties of the CloudFormation stack:
+After running the exporter successfully for the first time, you probably want to alter the scheduling related properties of the CloudFormation stack:

-- `ScheduleExpression` - Make sure to set an interval that is longer than the time it takes for the exporter to execute.
+- `ScheduleExpression` - Make sure to set an interval that is longer than the time it takes for the exporter to execute;
 - `ScheduleState` - Set the schedule state to `ENABLED`.

 :::info